reactioncommerce/reaction-docs/developer/testing/acceptance_testing.md

 Each test assumes this environment unless otherwise stated

 1. Ran `reaction reset`
-2. Products are created from the `product-simple` package
+2. Products are created from the `reaction-sample-data` package
 3. All orders are processed with the Generic Payment method unless otherwise stated
 4. The developer console is open to monitor for client-side errors.
 A successful test implies that no error are shown here